nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 ## Objectives

+In this recipe we'll look at the process of performing a FAIR evaluation using FAIRshake starting from nothing and covering various decisions that must be made along the way.
+We'll use the CFDE DCC resources [transformed to DATS](https://github.com/nih-cfde/FAIR) as the target of our assessment.
+This is because an automated assessment that is common across all CF DCCs is not possible to begin with without a common machine-readable metadata standard.

 1. Use FAIRshake to facilitate FAIR Rubric discovery and development
 2. Assess a digital object manually
 3. Identify avenues for performing automated assessments
 4. Perform an automated assessment on a set of digital objects serialized with machine-readable metadata
 5. Develop an understanding of how well your digital objects comply with the chosen rubric
 6. Understand how new automated assessment mechanisms can be contributed to the FAIRshake ecosystem

 ## Recipe